-There are two approaches for optimizing the execution stage.
-First, vertical optimization aims at optimizing individual transaction execution.
-It is highly dependent on the types of transactions, making it less generalizable.
-An example of such an approach is the analysis of smart contract programming languages~\cite{garcia2017optimized, albert2022super}.
-In this work we focus on horizontal optimization, a second approach that focuses on the ability to execute multiple transactions in parallel.
-The general method consists in distributing transactions across multiple independent executors based on their interdependence~\cite{pilotfish, ParBlockchain, Ruan_Execute-order-validate, cachin2016architecture_fabric, etherum_speedup, das2021efficientcrossshardtransactionexecution, Block-STM}.
-With this approach, state-of-the-art execution engines reportedly reach 170\,kTPS~\cite{Block-STM}.
+Execution performance can be optimized in two ways.
+Vertical optimization improves the execution of individual transactions, often by analyzing smart contract languages~\cite{garcia2017optimized, albert2022super}, but its effectiveness depends on transaction type.
+We focus on horizontal optimization, which increases throughput by executing independent transactions in parallel across multiple executors~\cite{pilotfish, ParBlockchain, Ruan_Execute-order-validate, cachin2016architecture_fabric, etherum_speedup, das2021efficientcrossshardtransactionexecution, Block-STM}.
+Using horizontal optimization, state-of-the-art execution engines reportedly achieve up to 170\,kTPS~\cite{Block-STM}.
 The key property that enables efficient horizontal parallelization is transaction independence.
 Independent transactions can be executed concurrently across distributed workers, necessitating only a final state merge.
-In the object model~\cite{ezard2025nemo,SuiTouchedObjects, SolanaSpecifiedAccounts}, since transactions consist of read and write operations on specific state objects, two transactions are considered independent if their operations on common objects are read-only.
+In the object model~\cite{ezard2025nemo,SuiTouchedObjects, SolanaSpecifiedAccounts}, transactions consist of read and write operations on specific state objects and two transactions are therefore considered independent if their operations on common objects are read-only.

-Traditional blockchains, such as Bitcoin and Ethereum, grant validators the discretion to determine transaction execution order within a block.
-This design serves as an indirect congestion control mechanism: by prioritizing transactions with higher gas prices, validators can filter spam and manage imbalances between consensus throughput and available execution resources~\cite{buterin2013ethereum}.
-However, this discretionary power lacks transparency and has enabled validators to arbitrarily reorder transactions to extract additional value, a phenomenon known as Maximal Extractable Value (MEV)~\cite{daian2020flash}.
-As a reaction to MEV, fair ordering protocols have been designed, primarily for the dissemination and consensus layers~\cite{nasrulin2023accountable,kelkar2023themisbatch,zhang2020byzantinepompetimestamp}.
-These protocols aim to enforce a transaction ordering based on arrival times.
-Currently, these two paradigms represent opposite ends of a spectrum: one characterized by unconditional, non-transparent validator control, and the other by a rigid ordering that disregards validator incentives.
+Traditional blockchains, such as Bitcoin and Ethereum, allow validators to choose transaction order within a block.
+This acts as a form of congestion control, as validators prioritize transactions with higher gas fees to mitigate spam and balance throughput with available execution resources~\cite{buterin2013ethereum}.
+However, this opaque discretion also enables Maximal Extractable Value (MEV), where validators reorder transactions for profit~\cite{daian2020flash}.
+In response, fair ordering protocols have been proposed for the dissemination and consensus layers~\cite{nasrulin2023accountable,kelkar2023themisbatch,zhang2020byzantinepompetimestamp}, enforcing transaction order based on arrival time.
+These approaches define two extremes: unrestricted validator control and rigid ordering that ignores validator incentives.